- 1. Airthings Wave Plus Radon & Air Quality Monitor

 As for a bad air quality reading, 101 and above is cause for concern.
 This reading means that air quality is dangerous to certain groups of people.
 While reading between 101 and 150 may not harm a healthy person, anyone with respiratory issues may encounter problems.

 A reading of 201 is dangerous for everybody, and it is essential that you get out of the house and fix the problem as soon as possible.
 This reading could be caused by excess PM or carbon monoxide, which can lead to severe health issues if not dealt with.
+To prevent that kind of health danger, you can get a carbon monoxide detector.

 Q: Do air quality monitors detect mold?

 It is possible for air quality monitors to detect mold and mildew within the home when testing the air quality.
 However, they can only identify how many mold particles are present and not the type of mold in your home.
-Despite this, because many air quality monitors are capable of detecting humidity and temperature, they can make it easier for you to locate such issues and deal with them and increase the indoor air quality with a top rated air purifier.
+Despite this, because many air quality monitors are capable of detecting humidity and temperature, they can make it easier for you to locate such issues and deal with them and increase the indoor air quality with a smart air purifier.

 To minimize the amount of mold that grows throughout your home, usually in bathrooms, you should make sure to air the room out as often as possible.
 This will dehumidify the room and prevent moisture clinging to surfaces.